kedro-org/kedro/docs/source/02_get_started/03_hello_kedro.md

 # A "Hello World" example

-In this example, we introduce the most basic elements of a Kedro project with a small amount of code to illustrate them.
+It is time to introduce the most basic elements of Kedro.
+We have split a small example into pieces to discuss each of the concepts with code.

-You can copy the code in one chunk from the bottom of this page.
-We have split it into pieces in the following sections in order to discuss it step-by-step.
-You can also find the example code on the [`kedro-examples` Github repository](https://github.com/quantumblacklabs/kedro-examples).
+You can copy the example as one chunk of code from the bottom of this page, or find it on the [`kedro-examples` Github repository](https://github.com/quantumblacklabs/kedro-examples).

+> Note: We do not create a Kedro project in this first example, but illustrate the concepts within a single `.py` file.

 ## Node